What is the mind?

 The problem is that those who have only an intellectual idea about the relation of experience to reality will come to erroneous conclusions that may result in very self-destructive thought and behavior.
 Only right experience garnered from right meditation and right thought (which is based on meditation) can clear away the clouds of non-perception and misperception and free us.
 The demarcation between “out there” and “in here” must become clear to us in a practical sense, as must “me” and “not me.”
 We must also come to understand that “real” and “unreal” have both correct and mistaken definitions, that all our perceptions are interpretations of the mind and never the objects themselves.

 In our childish way we always think of perfection as consisting of all our good traits greatly increased and our bad traits eradicated.
-(If we are “good” enough children to admit we have bad traits, that is.)
 In the same way we think of eternity as time without end rather than a state that transcends time.
 Our ideas of eternal life are pathetic since we have no idea what life is, much less eternity.
-It only follows, then, that our ideas of enlightenment and liberation are equally puerile and valueless.
+It only follows, then, that our ideas about enlightenment and liberation are equally puerile and valueless.
 This is why the wise center their attention on spiritual practice rather than theology and philosophy.
 Experience–Right Experience–will make all things clear or else enable us to see that they do not exist.

 At the moment we can say that we do not know just what the mind is, but we are working on knowing it.
 So let us again set forth the opening words of the Dhammapada.